CoLRev-Environment/colrev/docs/source/manual/metadata_retrieval/search.rst

 colrev search
 ==================================

-In the :program:`colrev search` operation, search results are obtained from different sources:
+In the :program:`colrev search` operation, records (metadata) are retrieved and stored in the `data/search` directory.
+Records retrieved in the search are implicitly in the `md_retrieved` status.
+Search results are retrieved from different sources:

 - Search results can be obtained automatically from different APIs as explained below.
 - In addition, search results that are obtained manually from academic databases can be added to the `data/search` directory.

+When running `colrev search` iteratively, the unique IDs are used to determine whether search results (individual records) already exist or whether they are new.
+New records are added and existing records are updated in the search source and the main records (if the metadata changed).
+This is useful when forthcoming journal papers are assigned to a specific volume/issue, when papers are retracted, or when metadata changes in a CoLRev curation.

-Search parameters for each source are stored in the settings.sources section.
+Search parameters for each source are stored in the `settings.json`(the settings.sources section).
+When records are linked to metadata repositories in the prep operation, corresponding metadata will be stored in additional metadata SearchSources (`md_*` prefix).
+Such metadata SearchSources are also updated in the search.
+They do not retrieve additional records and they are excluded from statistics such as those displayed in the colrev status or PRISMA flow charts.

 ..
     TODO :